Tax alert

 How is the credit calculated?

-• total eligible expenditures
+• Total eligible expenditures

 • $20 million expenditure limit, which must be shared amongst an associated group and is prorated for short tax years.